MohammadAli-dev/ce-backend/README.md

 ## 🙋‍♂️ Author

-Created by the **Antigravity** AI coding assistant (Google DeepMind Advanced Agentic Coding) as a demonstration of a fully‑tested, concurrency‑safe backend.
+Created by the **Mohammad Ali** as a demonstration of a fully‑tested, concurrency‑safe backend.